CarsonScott/Knowledge-Discovery-Agents/README.md

 # A Goal-Oriented Approach to Knowledge Discovery in Multi-Agent Systems

-## Signals, Cooperation, and Sharing Knowledge
+## Messages, Cooperation, and Sharing Knowledge

 An agent is a knowledge-seeking system that stores and communicates information to/from a social environment, which is a network of communication lines that transmit signals between agents.
 If an agent does not recognize the information received, it sets a goal to obtain information that might lead to a clearer understanding.